REFILE-MOVES-Lisanti lands new top job as UBS reorganises

 By Helene Durand

-LONDON, Aug 6 (IFR) - Fabio Lisanti, UBS’s co-head of global debt capital markets, has been appointed global head of debt capital markets and clients solutions (DCMCS), a new group the Swiss bank has established to improve coordination between its public and private businesses.
+LONDON, Aug 6 (IFR) - UBS’s co-head of global debt capital markets has been appointed as global head of debt capital markets and clients solutions (DCMCS), a new group the Swiss bank has established to improve coordination between its public and private businesses.

 Mike Davidson, who previously co-headed global DCM with Lisanti, will become head of Americas DCMCS and an Asian and European head of DCMCS will be announced in due course.

-Lisanti will report to Steve Cummings, Matthew Hanning and William Vereker, who head up UBS’s Americas, EMEA and APAC’s corporate clients solutions (CCS), for his private side responsibilities.
+Lisanti will report to Steve Cummings, William Vereker and Matthew Hanning who head up UBS’s Americas, EMEA and APAC’s corporate clients solutions (CCS), for his private side responsibilities.

 But for his public side duties, Lisanti will report to Chris Murphy and George Athanasopoulos, UBS’s co-heads of FRC, which combines FX, rates and credit.